Pierre-Joseph Proudhon: Anarchism

-Proudhon was the first person to refer to himself as an "anarchist".
+Proudhon was the first person known to refer to himself as an "anarchist".
 Proudhon's anarchist mutualism is considered as a middle way or synthesis between individualist anarchism and social anarchism.
 According to Larry Gambone, Proudhon was a "social individualist anarchist".
 Both anarcho-communist Peter Kropotkin and individualist anarchist Benjamin Tucker defined anarchism as "the no-government form of socialism" and "the abolition of the State and the abolition of usury", respectively.
 In this, Kropotkin and Tucker were following the definition of Proudhon, who stated that "[w]e do not admit the government of man by man any more than the exploitation of man by man."

 In What Is Property?, published in 1840, Proudhon defined anarchy as "the absence of a master, of a sovereign" and wrote that "[a]s man seeks justice in equality, so society seeks order in anarchy".
 In 1849, Proudhon declared in Confessions of a Revolutionary that "[w]hoever lays his hand on me to govern me is a usurper and tyrant, and I declare him my enemy".
+Proudhon was critical of state authority and supported freedom of religion, speech, and assembly.
 In The General Idea of the Revolution (1851), Proudhon urged a "society without authority".
 In a subchapter called "What is Government?", Proudhon wrote: